Holloway Jingles

 Holloway Jingles is a collection of poetry written by a group of suffragettes who were imprisoned in Holloway jail during 1912.
 It was published by the Glasgow branch of the Women's Social and Political Union(WSPU).
 The poems were collected and edited by Nancy A John, and smuggled out of the prison by John and Janet Barrowman.
-The foreword was written by Theresa Gough, a journalist and active speaker for the WPSU, whose nom de plume was ‘Karmie M.T.
+The foreword was written by Theresa Gough, a journalist and active speaker for the WSPU, whose nom de plume was ‘Karmie M.T.
 Kranich'.